mattbroussard/expertflyer-util/README.md

 - On the Flight Timetables page, you can easily save and restore filter settings in a single click (useful when switching between endpoints)
 - On the Awards & Upgrades and Flight Availability search result pages, you can navigate to previous/next date ranges with a single click
 - On the Flight Timetables page, you can view individual flights or the whole page worth of flights on GCMap
+- On the Flight Timetables page, you can filter by some additional properties: origin/destination country/state, number of stops, flight frequency

 ## Troubleshooting